Lindernia dubia (False Pimpernel)

 Leaves and stems:

-Leaves are up to about 1 inch long and ½ inch wide, becoming slightly smaller as they ascend the stem, opposite, glossy, egg shaped to elliptical, broader towards base, tapered to a dull point, with no stalk to nearly clasping.
-A few to several shallow teeth are widely spaced along the edges.
-Stems are shiny smooth and square, spreading horizontally out to 8 inches long.
+Leaves are opposite, up to about 1 inch long and ½ inch wide, becoming slightly smaller as they ascend the stem, hairless, glossy, egg shaped to elliptical, broadest towards base, tapered to a blunt tip, stalkless to nearly clasping at the base.
+Edges are toothless or with a few to several widely-spaced, shallow teeth.
+Stems are multiple from the base, branched, shiny, smooth, square, and erect to ascending to prostrate, often rooting at the lower nodes.

 Notes: